Procol • March 7, 2024 • 9 min read

 What does a procurement audit cover?

-A procurement audit plan reviews-
+A procurement audit plan review-

 • Procurement-related documentation